AT&T WirelessSM

 Yes, you can!
 But roaming rules and rates vary, so learn what to do before you travel and how to activate your calling plan once you land.
 The last thing you want is to land at your destination and realize you have no service, or worse, coming back from your vacation and getting hit with unexpected charges on your bill.

-Whether it’s for an emergency, or simply to stay connected with your friends and family while you’re traveling overseas—being able to call, text, and use your data is crucial.
+Whether it’s for an emergency, or simply to stay connected on land and at sea with your friends and family while you’re traveling abroad—being able to call, text, and use your data is crucial.
 That’s where AT&T International Day Pass comes in.

-What is the low-cost way to use your phone overseas?
+What is the low-cost way to use my phone overseas?

 Unexpected charges can rack up quickly.
-Think about each text message you send, per-minute charges for phone calls, videos, and images you share or load from your social media feeds, or maps that automatically download for navigation—all of those count towards data usage.
-But luckily, there are several options travelers can use to stay connected when traveling internationally without breaking the bank.
+Think about each text message you send, phone call you make, and photos you share.
+Using social media and navigation apps also count towards data usage.
+Luckily, several options to stay connected when traveling internationally without breaking the bank are available.

-AT&T customers with an unlimited plan will get a great value overseas.
-AT&T International Day Pass lets you use your phone as you do at home for $12 per day, giving you unlimited data*, talk and text with your eligible AT&T unlimited plan.
+AT&T customers with an unlimited plan can get great value abroad with International Day Pass.
+AT&T International Day Pass lets you use your phone as you do at home for $12 per day on land.
+This includes unlimited data,* talk, and text with your eligible AT&T unlimited plan.
 Plus, International Day Pass covers more than 210 destinations.

 *When added to your unlimited plan.
 Coverage and data speed vary by destination and may be changed.

-Even without an international calling feature, you can still access data, voice, and text when you’re traveling internationally, but you will be charged at pay-per-use rates.
-These rates vary by destination, whether you’re using talk, text, or data, and whether or not the destination country is covered (some countries are not), so be sure to review the pay-per-use rates ahead of time.
-To turn on data roaming for international use, you’ll need to go to your phone’s settings and activate both voice and data roaming to access cellular coverage.
+Even without an international calling package, you can still access data, voice, and text when you’re traveling internationally.
+But keep in mind you’ll be charged at pay-per-use rates.
+These rates vary by destination, whether you’re using talk, text, or data, and whether the destination country is covered (some countries are not).
+Be sure to review the pay-per-use rates ahead of time.
+To turn on data roaming for international use, you’ll need to go to your phone’s settings.
+Activate both voice and data roaming to access cellular coverage.

-What does “roaming” mean?
+What does roaming mean?
 Roaming allows you to make calls, send texts, and use wireless data even when you're outside of your domestic network's boundaries.
-It’s important to remember, however, that even though you’ll have access to data, voice, and texts, you’ll be charged for any usage that isn’t covered by your rate plan.
+It’s important to remember, however, that even though you’ll have access to data, voice, and texts, you’ll be charged for any usage that’s not covered by your plan.
 And unless you have a travel package like AT&T International Day Pass, these charges can quickly add up.

-If you’re traveling and don’t need to make calls, send texts, or access data to use the internet, remember to turn off data roaming on your phone before you leave your home country.
-This will prevent your phone from automatically connecting to a local network and unexpectedly using data.
-You can still make calls and send texts over Wi-Fi®, but you won’t be able to use mobile data—just make sure Wi-Fi is turned on in your device settings.
+If you’re traveling and don’t need to make calls, send texts, or use the internet, remember to turn off data roaming on your phone before you leave your home country.
+This will prevent your phone from automatically connecting to a local network and using data.
+You can still make calls and send texts over Wi-Fi®, but you won’t be able to use mobile data.
+Just make sure Wi-Fi is turned on in your device settings.

 3. Buy a local SIM card from the country you’re visiting